zweinstein/SpreadHealth_dev/README.md

   * Some more feature engineering is more than likely to improve the prediction, e.g., polarity and sentiment of the tweet.
   * Codes for training the logistic regression with gradient descent and TF-IDF vectorization are in logit_GD.ipynb
   * Codes for training the logistic regression with online gradient descent method and Hashing Vectorizer are in logit_SGD.ipynb.
 This is the final model I used for deploying the Flask App.
+  * (Update April 2017): tried Random Forest (Classifier_RF.ipynb) but the classifier performed at similar to logistic regression, measured by prediction accuracy, specificity and sensitivity, precision and recall.
+Both models showed low F1-score (due to low precision) for retweeted tweets in highly imbalanced dataset (retweeted tweets were < 2% of all tweets, which simulate the real world scenario).

 3. Deploying the Web App
   * The App is hosted on AWS: [SpreadHealth.tech](spreadhealth.tech)